ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

           - vars_plugin_staging
     '''

 At times a value provided by a vars plugin will contain unsafe values.
 The utility function `wrap_var` provided by `ansible.utils.unsafe_proxy` should be used to ensure that Ansible handles the variable and value correctly.
-The use cases for unsafe data is covered in `unsafe strings section of the playbook guide <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_advanced_syntax.html#unsafe-or-raw-strings>`_.
+The use cases for unsafe data is covered in :ref:`unsafe_strings`.

 .. code-block:: python